 - Thread – regular good quality polyester or cotton thread.
 You don’t need elastic thread.

 - Sewing machine – one that has a zig-zag stitch option or other stretch stitches.
 Refer to your sewing machine manual if you are unsure

-- Pins – use ball point pins as they won’t push out the threads of the knit fabric when you pin.
-However, regular pins are fine if that’s all you have.
+- Ball Point Pins or Sewing Clips – ball point pins are ideal as they won’t push out the threads of the knit fabric while pinning.
+However, you can use regular pins if that’s all you have.

 5 Tips for Easy Sewing With Knit Fabric

 - Use a Stretch Stitch – A regular Straight stitch is not flexible and will pop when you stretch it.
 Stretch Stitches are made by a series of forward and backward stitching, giving it flexibility.
 This way, the threads won’t pop when you stretch out the fabric.
 Refer to your sewing machine manual for built-in stretch stitches.

 - Use a Zig-Zag Stitch – if your sewing machine doesn’t have stretch stitch function, it will most likely have a zig-zag stitch.
 The zig-zag stitch is able to expand when the fabric is stretched, thus preventing thread popping.